Find out about our extensive hire services.Tell Me More

 100 Wardour St has been a landmark entertainment and dining address in central London for decades.
 Home of the legendary Marquee Club from 1964 to 1988 and subsequently host to several different eateries, in 2016 it reopened as 100 Wardour St, one of 43 restaurants, bars and one hotel in London, Manchester, Leeds, Bristol, Paris and New York operated by D&D London.

-The venue incorporates a relaxed Bar and Lounge on the ground floor with the ‘Playroom’, a semi-private dining space for smaller parties, and a Restaurant and Club in the basement.
-Live music performance features in the basement Wednesday through to Saturday and, in a great initiative to promote original music, their Thursday concept ‘ORIGINALS’ welcomes artists to play their own material.
+The venue incorporates a relaxed Bar and Lounge on the ground floor with the ‘Playroom’, a semi-private dining space for smaller parties and a Restaurant and Club in the basement.
+Live music performances feature in the basement Wednesday through to Saturday and, in a great initiative to promote original music, their Thursday concept ‘ORIGINALS’ welcomes artists to play their own material.

 In common with a majority of city-centre locations, 100 Wardour St is required to comply with strict noise emission regulations.
 Following an introduction by d&b audiotechnik, we were tasked with designing and installing a sound system that pulls off the difficult trick of being suitable for all styles of live music but which is controlled enough that the regulations are met.

 Our Business Development Lead, Euan Mackenzie, describes how he approached the project:

 “The core deliverables for this design were, firstly, that it had to significantly improve the overall quality of audio to suit the high standards of the venue, and, secondly, that it had to meet local authority requirements regarding external noise levels.
 That fact informed our equipment choices from the start, in terms of the new equipment we installed, how we installed it and how we reprogrammed the existing system controller.